 - You can also freeze the semi-baked pie before adding the praline topping.
 To maintain the praline topping’s crisp texture, this is what I recommend.
 Follow the recipe below through step 7, cool the pie, follow the freezing and thawing instructions above, then bring the pie to room temperature.
 Continue with step 8 in the recipe below.
 This way your praline topping is fresh!

 I honestly don’t know which is the best: the crunchy sweet/salty topping, the creamy pumpkin filling, or the flaky pie crust.
 But who has to pick favorites?
-LET’S EAT IT ALL.
+If you’re looking for more inspiration for your Thanksgiving dessert table, here are all of my favorite Thanksgiving pies.

 This pecan praline pumpkin pie combines flaky pie crust, smooth and spiced pumpkin pie filling, and a sweet/salty crunchy pecan topping.
 For recipe success, read my recipe notes and watch the helpful video tutorial above before you begin.